Posole

 Instructions

-• Put into pressure cooker: hominy, broth, chile sauce, onion/garlic mixture, pork, cumin, salt.
+• Add into pressure cooker: hominy, broth, chile sauce, onion/garlic mixture, pork, cumin, salt.

 • Serve with any or all of the following: sour cream, grated cheese, fresh lime wedges, cilantro.